jlmelville/smallvis/docs/spectral.md

-Because the values of $\lambda$ are in increasing order, this makes it easier to see that the effect of $t$ is to relatively upweight the contribution of later eigenvectors in determining the distance between points on the map.
+Because the values of $\lambda$ are in increasing order, this makes it easier to see that the effect of $t$ is to relatively upweight the contribution of earlier eigenvectors in determining the distance between points on the map.
+So larger diffusion times increasingly emphasize the slowest, most global modes.

 ### Why Do All This?